 When should I fill in the cracks and will the epoxy fill the cracks in?

 If the cracks are surface hairline cracks the epoxy will cover them.
-If the cracks are deep they may run the depth of the slab in which case you will consuming a lot of expensive epoxy to fill them.
-Better to use either the Crack & Joint Compound or the instant Readi Crack filler.
-Crack & Joint Compound goes in before the cleaning and etching, the Readi Crack filler goes in after.
+If the cracks are deep they may run the depth of the slab in which case you will be consuming a lot of expensive epoxy to fill them.
+Better to use either the Crack & Joint Compound or the Instant Crack Filler.
+Crack & Joint Compound goes in before the cleaning and etching, the Instant Crack Filler goes in after.

-How long do I need to let the floor dry?
+How long do I need to let the floor dry after etching?

-It's a matter of temperature and humidity, you should let it dry for 48 hrs to be sure all the moisture has dried out of the floor.
+It's a matter of temperature and humidity, 24hrs is usually sufficient but you should let it dry for 48 hrs to be sure all the moisture has dried out of the floor.